The chemical constitution of soap is a complex thing.

 What is Soap

-As you begin to add these ingredients together, the mixture starts to change to a thick uniform texture.
+As you begin to add these ingredients together, the mixture starts to change into a thick, uniform texture.

 Super-fatting means to leave oil in the final bars, which helps to create a mild bar of soap.